joelouthan/Theologicus/src/psalms/psalm119-1.md

 And sin continues to hunt me down
   and stalk me
-  waiting to tear me to shred
+  waiting to tear me to shreds
   my own sin
   devours me from the inside out
   infected my thoughts continuously